 Hold the Blade Steadily

 Try to keep your wrist as still as possible when moving the blade.
-It may also be help to hold your lame closer to the blade-end, so you can have better control over your cuts.
+It may also help to hold your lame closer to the blade-end so that you can have better control over your cuts.
 As you improve in scoring, you’ll eventually find a position that feels right for you.

 The amount of steam your oven generates and the development of your dough can affect how well your cuts turn out, so do not be discouraged if your scoring ends up looking off.
 As you try out future scores, adjust the temperatures or certain steps in your bread-making process until they begin looking more appropriate.

 Bread scoring is an art that takes practice to get right.
-Once you master the technique behind it, however, you’ll be on your way to baking gorgeously-patterned breads in no time!
+Once you master the technique behind it, however, you’ll be on your way to baking gorgeously patterned loaves of bread in no time!